reviewboard/reviewboard/docs/manual/users/searching/full-text-search.rst

 The full text of review requests, including the summary, description, and testing, is indexed.

-Lists of files in the diffs are also indexed.
-The contents of the diffs are not.
+Filenames in the diffs are also indexed, but the contents of the code in the diffs are not.

 Reviews are not indexed.

-:term:`Private review requests` are not indexed.
+:term:`Private review requests` are indexed, but will only show up in search results for users who have permission to access them.